 Here's the rule.
-If a company incurred, used, or consumed all or part of an expsense, that expense of part of it should be properly recognized even if it has not yet been paid.
+If a company incurred, used, or consumed all or part of an expense, that expense or part of it should be properly recognized even if it has not yet been paid.

 If such has not been recognized, then an adjusting entry is necessary.

-*Appropriate expense account such as Utilities Expense, Rent Expense, Interest Expense...
+*Appropriate expense account (such as Utilities Expense, Rent Expense, Interest Expense, etc.)

-**Appropriate liability account (Utilities Payable, Rent Payable, Interest Payable, Account Payable, etc.)
+**Appropriate liability account (Utilities Payable, Rent Payable, Interest Payable, Accounts Payable, etc.)

-For the month of December 2013, Gray Network Services used a total of $1,800 worth of electricity and water.
-The company received the bills on January 10, 2014.
-When should the expense be recorded, December 2013 or January 2014?
+For the month of December 2014, Gray Electronic Repair Services used a total of $1,800 worth of electricity and water.
+The company received the bills on January 10, 2015.
+When should the expense be recorded, December 2014 or January 2015?

-Answer -- in December 2013.
-According to the expense recognition principle, expenses are recognized when incurred regardless of when paid.
+Answer – in December 2014.
+According to the accrual concept of accounting, expenses are recognized when incurred regardless of when paid.
 The amount above pertains to utilities used in December.
-Therefore, if no entry was made for this expense in December then an adjusting entry is necessary.
+Therefore, if no entry was made for it in December then an adjusting entry is necessary.

 In the adjusting entry above, Utilities Expense is debited to recognize the expense and Utilities Payable to record a liability since the amount is yet to be paid.